Azure-Samples/MqttApplicationSamples/scenarios/command/README.md

 ## :lock: Create Client Certificates

-Run the following step commands to create the client certificates for `vehicle03` and `mobile-app`.
+Run the following step commands to create the client certificates for `vehicle03` and `mobile-app` clients.
+The client authentication name is provided in the subject name field of the client certificate.

 ```bash
 step certificate create \